May 25, 2026

 CPR Fee $100 per course

-Science $100 per course
+Laboratory Fee for Science Courses $100 per course

-Computer $85 per course
+Laboratory Fee for Computer Courses $85 per course

-Physical Education varies by course offering
+Laboratory Fee for Physical Education Courses Varies by course offering

 Online Course Fee (for fully online courses) $75 per semester hour

-30-minute lesson per week $200 per course
+Private Music Lessons - 30 minute lesson per week $200 per course

-60-minute lesson per week $400 per course
+Private Music Lessons - 60 minute lesson per week $400 per course

 Transfer Experience Fee $200 per course